isc-projects/kea/doc/guide/netconf.rst

        "Netconf":
        {
            // Control flags can be defined in the global scope or
            // in a managed server scope.
-Precedence are:
+Precedences are:
            // - use the default value (true)
            // - use the global value
            // - use the local value.